Allison is an internationally published and award-winning professional photographer living in Great Falls, VA – near Washington DC.

 8 – Cities lived in (Ocala, Tampa, Brooklyn, Manhattan, London, Palo Alto, Washington DC, Bethesda)

-1 – Average cups of black tea drank per day (0 sugar, 0 cream)
+1 – Average cups of black tea drank per day (no sugar, no cream)

 • The internet tells me I’m Myers-Briggs type INTJ